bkwilcox100/bkwilcox100.github.io/aboutme.md

 <section id="one">
 	<h2>About Me</h2>
   <div class="box">
-    <p>I'm a Google Cloud Technical Resident and Software Engineer with a passion for innovation and machine learning.</p>
+    <p>I am a Software Engineer with a passion for innovation and machine learning.</p>
   </div>
 </section>